Articles from Missouri Historical Review and Missouri Times

 - Zobrist, Benedict K. "Steamboat Men versus Railroad Men: The First Bridging of the Mississippi River."

 Missouri Historical Review 59 (January 1965): 159-172.

-Many of the State Historical Society’s holdings are included in Merlin, the shared library catalog of the four University of Missouri campuses.
+Many of the State Historical Society’s holdings are included in the SHSMO online catalog.
 The State Historical Society holds numerous books and periodicals on the history of the railroad industry in Missouri and throughout North America, as well as a number of maps.
 A keyword search can be done for general information using “Railroads” or “Railroad maps.”
 For a more specific search on Missouri, you can use the Library of Congress subject term “Railroads -- Missouri.”

 The State Historical Society of Missouri’s collection of editorial cartoons began in 1946 with an important donation of works by Pulitzer Prize-winning artist Daniel Robert Fitzpatrick of the St. Louis Post-Dispatch.
 The collection has now grown to more than 8,000 works and includes many other well-known cartoonists such as Bill Mauldin and Tom Engelhardt.
 The works graphically and often poignantly reflect attitudes and opinions on contemporary local, national, and international events.

 Most of the cartoons in the Society's collection that touch upon the railroad business were drawn by Fitzpatrick, although there are some by Engelhardt and Mauldin as well.